AppGeo/node-arcgis-featureservice/README.md

 ArcGIS Feature Service
 ======================

-A node module presenting a simple API for dealing with Feature Services through the ArcGIS REST API.
+A simple API for dealing with ArcGIS Feature Services.